Life Sciences Courses

 Introduces metabolic pathways of carbohydrates, fats, and proteins and importance of vitamins and minerals in the body from ingestion to utilization.
 Includes dietary nutritional requirements, nutritional components of foods, balanced diets, analyzing diets, variations in nutritional requirements with aging, and understanding of nutritional issues in health and disease.
 Moderate use of technology.
 General Education: Investigations in Science and Technology.
 Introductory.
 Lab fee.

 Studies the structure and function of cells and organs within body systems emphasizing mechanisms that allow the body to maintain a balanced metabolism.
 Topics include nutrition, illness, and current research.
 Technology use occasional.
-General Education: Investigations in Science and Technology Introductory.
+General Education: Investigations in Science and Technology.
 Lab fee.
+Introductory.

 Provides a forum for different disciplines and interests to assess and evaluate current environmental topics.
-Provides a service-learning component and encourages student and faculty interaction with local, regional, and national environmental advocates.
+Provides a servicelearning component and encourages student and faculty interaction with local, regional, and national environmental advocates.
 Develop applied research skills as well as oral and written skills.
 In Addresses environmental issues from a scientific basis, as well as socioeconomic and political aspects.

 Addresses the biological functions of the human body.
 An introduction to cellular processes will be followed by consideration of the organ systems.
 Emphasis will be given to neural and endocrine homeostatic control.
 Technology use occasional.
 General Education: Investigations in Science and Technology.
 Prerequisite: 100 Level LSC course or permission of the instructor.
 Intermediate.

 Provides fundamental and first-hand knowledge of tropical-ecosystems in terms of biological, ecological and evolutionary principles.
 Examines socioeconomic consequences of development, ecotourism and conservation issues.
 Comparisons will be made between neotropical systems and local temperate environment.
 Field studies and a service-learning project will be completed while in Belize.
-Prerequisite: Introductory level LSC or PSC course, OR by permission of the instructor.
+Prerequisite: Introductory level LSC or PSC course, or by permission of the instructor.
 Intermediate.

 Introduction to Marine Biology